FPGAwars/apio/docs/installing-apio.md

         apio-darwin-arm64-[version]-[date]-installer.pkg

-2. Run the following command to allow the unsigned installer to run:
+2. Run the following command to allow the unsigned Apio installer to run:

-        xattr -d com.apple.quarantine apio-darwin-arm64-*-installer.pkg
+        xattr -d com.apple.quarantine apio-darwin-arm64-*-installer.pkg 2>&1 | grep -v "No such xattr"

 3. Double-click on the installer file and follow the instructions.